 Putting It All Together

-We hope we’ve given you enough reasons to track your mobile games’ customer lifetime value.
+We hope we’ve given you enough reasons to track lifetime value, especially if you’re in the mobile app or gaming industries.

 To put things in perspective, LTV helps you better understand your players, and consequently how you can use those insights to maximize your game’s profits.